mercedes-benz/acentrik/sdk/PUBLISH.md

 # Quickstart: Publish Flow

-This describes the flow when publishing a Data Asset, focusing on ProviderrA's experience as a Data Provider on Acentrik Data Marketplace
+This describes the flow when publishing a Data Asset, focusing on Publisher's experience as a Data Provider on Acentrik Data Marketplace

 Here are the steps: